maw-khan/metroCare_hospital_analytics_dashboard/readme.md

 The Power BI model removes unnecessary personal contact fields such as patient phone numbers and email addresses because they are not required for the analytical objectives of the dashboard.

-No real patient information should be added to or exposed through this repository.

 ---

 # 📌 Project Status